 Also, consider that if your employees are currently undertaking a huge project with a looming deadline, you might want to allow them to finish the project before organising the team building event.

-Are you looking after your attendee data?
+Are you looking after your event data?
 Learn more about the eight things event planners do that put their organisations at serious risk of breach!
 Download your eBook here.

 5. Use the Outdoor